 FedoraCoin Price Tops $0.0000 (TIPS)

-FedoraCoin (CURRENCY:TIPS) traded 47.3% higher against the dollar during the one day period ending at 22:00 PM ET on March 28th.
-One FedoraCoin coin can now be bought for $0.0000 or 0.00000000 BTC on exchanges.
-FedoraCoin has a market cap of $6.78 million and $180,198.00 worth of FedoraCoin was traded on exchanges in the last 24 hours.
-In the last seven days, FedoraCoin has traded 37.1% higher against the dollar.
+FedoraCoin (CURRENCY:TIPS) traded 10.2% higher against the dollar during the twenty-four hour period ending at 13:00 PM ET on March 27th.
+In the last week, FedoraCoin has traded up 8.1% against the dollar.
+One FedoraCoin coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+FedoraCoin has a market cap of $4.78 million and $102,777.00 worth of FedoraCoin was traded on exchanges in the last day.

 - Tychocoin (TYCHO) traded flat against the dollar and now trades at $0.0009 or 0.00000012 BTC.